JanikRosien/BIManalyst_g_23/A3/README.md

 Q: What Advanced Building Design Stage (A,B,C or D) would your tool be usefuL?

-A:
+A: stage B (design) and C (build)

 Q: Which subjects might use it?

-A: Advanced Building Design, Building Information Modelling,
+A: structural design, economic and environmental evaluation, construction management

 Q: What information is required in the model for your tool to work?

 A:
 1. globally unique identifier (GUID)
-2. Location of Columns (Floor)
+2. location of columns (Floor)
-3. Geometry of Columns
+3. geometry of columns